marcosbenicio/cli-cheat-sheet/README.md

 git commit --amend -m "New commit message"
 ```

-Resets branch to the state of commit <commit-hash>, effectively discarding all the commits that came after that:
+Resets the current branch to a specific commit (or to the latest commit of a remote branch like origin/main), discarding all subsequent commits and local changes.
+This is commonly used to align the branch precisely with a remote branch, erasing any local divergences.

 ```bash
 git reset --hard <commit-hash>
 ```

 Create a new commit that undoes the changes by the specified commit <commit-hash>.
 This effectively exclude the commit from the branch without affecting the subsequent commits: